“Which is better: repairing or replacing my wheelchair van?”

 Repairing your wheelchair van can be less expensive, but notice my use of wording here.
 It can–it’s not a guarantee that it will.

-It really depends on what you need fixed.
+It depends on what you need fixed.
 A small issue with the engine?
 No problem.
-But if the entire engine needs to be replaced?
-Get your wallet ready.
+But does the entire engine need to be replaced?
+If so, get your wallet ready.

 Can take less time

-Again, it depends what repairs you need, but most likely it will take less time to get your wheelchair van repaired than it will to get a whole new wheelchair van.
+Again, it depends on what repairs you need, but it will most likely take less time to have your wheelchair van repaired than to get a whole new one.

 This is great if you’re in an emergency situation and you need your turnaround time to be quick and efficient.